Looking to redesign your kitchen but want to avoid a chunky countertop microwave?

-These drawer microwaves are the perfect solution.
-Not only are they unbeatable space-savers, they really add a ‘WOW‘ factor to your kitchen.
-They never fail to get everyone oohing and aahing when they see it.
+Drawer microwaves are unbeatable space-savers and add a ‘WOW‘ factor to your kitchen.
+They never fail to get everyone oohing and aahing when they see it glide open.

 Unsure whether a microwave drawer is worth it?
-Check out our full guide to them.
+Check out our full guide to microwave drawer pros and cons.

 Need a Quick Recommendation?